 End of the 5-day workweek?
 Some states consider legislation making 4-day workweeks more common

-Stay-at-home orders issued at the start of the COVID-19 pandemic gave millions of workers their first taste of flexible work arrangements — and some employers discovered that less can me more.
+Stay-at-home orders issued at the start of the COVID-19 pandemic gave millions of workers their first taste of flexible work arrangements — and some employers discovered that less can be more.

 Now, there is growing interest among state legislatures — and even Congress — to give employers a chance to try out a four-day workweek.
 A CBS News review found that at least half a dozen states, to varying degrees, are considering legislation to make four-day workweeks more common.